Dear Lead Investigator,

 I am aware you have become wrapped up in the most recent gathering of the Royal Detective Society, and have found yourself leading one of the many lessons in investigation that have become commonplace in that mediocre club.
 However, as a matter of fair play, I am here to support you.
 It is in my interest that the world is full of truth-seekers such as yourselves, as it pushes me to be more careful about my schemes.

 Being the lead investigator is a challenge, and you will have a lot of pressure put on you to perform admirably.
 Consider the FAQ below, as well as the examples of all the possible inquiries that may be made of you (sorted alphabetically).
-Reach out using the chat feature to get even more specific assistance.
+Reach out to us for even more specific assistance, and to look at some of the bonus cases that may further intrigue you.

 Best of luck,